imschwartz89/MagicSquare/README.md

 ![Image of Results](./magicSquare4x4Test.png)

-<br />However, if you want to use a different separator than " " like "," perhaps.
+<br />However, if you want to use a different separator than spaces(" ") like commas(",") perhaps.
 You could run the following command:
 <br />`$ python3 magicSquare3.py -i squareComma4x4.txt -s ","`

-This will solve the 4x4 in **squareComma4x4.txt** that has "," as a separator in the file.
+This will solve the 4x4 in **squareComma4x4.txt** that has commas(",") as a separator in the file.
 It will display the results on the screen.

 <br />If you also want to save the results into a file, you can save the final solve state by using the following command:
 <br />`$ python3 magicSquare3.py -i squareComma4x4.txt -o testOutput.txt -s ","`

 Which will solve the square **squareComma4x4.txt**, then create a file named ***testOutput.txt*** and write the final solution to ***testOutput.txt***
 <br />***testOutput.txt*** looks like:
-><br />1,15,14,4
+>1,15,14,4
 ><br />10,11,8,5
 ><br />7,6,9,12
 ><br />16,2,3,13

-*NOTE: If you get "Cannot solve, too little information.": It means that there is not enough numbers to allow the computer to accurately determine the correct numbers.
-This script not currently have guessing capabilities.*
+*NOTE: If you get* `"Cannot solve, too little information."`*: It means that there is not enough numbers to allow the computer to accurately determine the correct numbers.
+This script does not currently have guessing capabilities.*

 ## Future Work